-There’s so much to see in Rome that aimlessly wandering the city’s fantastic old centre can yield a surprise at every turn, whether it’s an ancient statue, a marvellous Baroque fountain or a bustling piazza.
+There’s so much to see in Rome that aimlessly wandering the city’s fantastic old centre can yield a surprise at every turn, whether it’s big sights like the Forum Romanum or the Colosseum, or small things like an ancient statue, a marvellous Baroque fountain or a bustling piazza.

 Italian wine is undergoing a resurgence, and there’s nothing like sampling local varieties in an enoteca or wine bar, accompanied by a plate of regional cheese and cold meats.

-This so-called “ideal city” and art capital, created by Federico da Montefeltro, the ultimate Renaissance man, is one of the most memorable of all Italian provincial cities.
+This so-called “ideal city” and art capital, Urbino in the Le Marche region, was created by the ultimate Renaissance man Federico da Montefeltro.
+It is one of the most memorable of all Italian provincial cities.

-Crowded or not, this is one of Europe’s grandest urban spaces and home to Italy’s most exotic cathedral.
+Crowded or not, this famous square in Venice is one of Europe’s grandest urban spaces and home to Italy’s most exotic cathedral.

-One of the country’s finest – and best-sited – cathedrals, with a marvellous fresco cycle by Luca Signorelli.
+The Duomo of Orvieto is one of the country’s finest and best-sited cathedrals, with a marvellous fresco cycle by Luca Signorelli.